Qualify for an SBA Loan Modification or Loan Deferment

-- The first is an interest only deferment, where the business continues to honor the interest portion of the note payment while the principal portion is deferred.
+- The first is an interest only deferment, where the business continues to honor the interest portion of the note payment while the principal portion gets deferred.

-- The other is a complete payment deferment, where both interest and principal are deferred.
+- The other is a complete payment deferment, where both interest and principal get deferred.
 The type of loan and the business performance will determine which type of deferment is available to the borrower.
-In the world of SBA financing, deferments are typically issued in 90 day increments for as much as 1 year.
+In the world of SBA financing, deferments typically get issued in 90-day increments for as much as one year.

-Now that we understand the difference, what kind of business qualifies for a SBA loan modification or deferments and what should business owners do to increase their chance of approval by their lenders?
+Now that we understand the difference, what kind of business qualifies for an SBA loan modification or deferments and what should business owners do to increase their chance of approval by their lenders?

 First, the business owner needs to understand what type of relief they truly need.
-Remember, you are asking the bank to take less than what was agreed on a monthly basis, so you want to make sure that if you get the relief you are seeking, that it will actually solve the problems you are facing.
-There is no reason to negotiate an interest only deferment with your lender, only to immediately default after the 90 days expire because what the business really needed was a modification and not a short term deferment.
-Likewise there is no reason to negotiate a modification with your lender only to default on the new payments because what the business truly needed was a debt workout.
+Remember, you are asking the bank to take less than what was agreed on a monthly basis, so you want to make sure that if you get the relief you are seeking, that it will solve the problems you are facing.
+There is no reason to negotiate an interest only deferment with your lender, only to immediately default after the 90 days expire because what the business needed was a modification and not a short term deferment.
+Likewise, there is no reason to negotiate a modification with your lender only to default on the new payments because what the business truly needed was a debt workout.
 Look at your business and the challenges it is facing.
 Are you in a short term cash crunch or are your problems more systemic?
-Is this something the business will recover from or are you experiencing a consistent trend in performance that needs to be addressed in the long term?
-If you are unclear about what you should do, consult with an expert in this field.
+Is this something the business will recover from or are you experiencing a consistent trend in the performance that needs to get addressed in the long term?
+If you are unclear about what to do then you should consult with an expert in this field.